AnthonyLloyd/CsCheck/README.md

 ### Examples

 Sample test of the range of a unit single.
+The default sample size is 100.
 ```csharp
 [Fact]
 public void Single_Unit_Range()